Back to Insights

 • This shift has seen a greater number of CFO find a pathway to CEO roles.

-“Today, finance professionals are increasingly expected to use financial insights to inform decision making, drive change and help businesses grow,” says Siobhan Ferreira, Associate Partner.
-“This shift has also given senior finance leaders like CFO greater diversity, influence and responsibility.”
+Today, finance professionals are increasingly expected to use financial insights to inform decision making, drive change and help businesses grow.
+This shift has given senior finance leaders like CFOs greater diversity, influence and responsibility.

-What is a strategic CFO?
+What is a Strategic CFO?

 To achieve this, CFOs must: